ehmpathy/declapract/README.md

 _See code: [dist/contract/commands/validate.ts](https://github.com/uladkasach/declapract/blob/v0.0.4/dist/contract/commands/validate.ts)_
 <!-- commandsstop -->

-# Declarations
+# Philosophy

-## Declarative Syntax

-### Motivation

-The core philosophy of `declapract` is:
-- **declarative > imperative**:
+## declarative > imperative

-  - define _what_ you want/dont-want to see, not _how_ to check it
+define _what_ you want/dont-want to see, not _how_ to check it

-  - why?
-    - declarative definitions are much easier to read, understand, and maintain - making it easier to use and collaborate on
+why? maintainability! declarative code is much easier to read, write, and collaborate on

-  - note:
+note:
 - although `declapract` still lets you imperatively define custom `check` functions, you should be writing your checks declaratively in most cases.
 - _if you find a common use case that you can't write declaratively, open up an issue so we can get it supported!_

-- **a automatic fix for everything**
+## automatic fixes for everything
-  - files that fail checks should have a fix that can easily be applied
+files failing checks should have a fix that can be automatically applied

-  - why?
-    - upgrading projects typically takes a lot of manual engineering work. automated fixes let you move faster by defining how to fix a failure once - and easily apply it across all code bases
-  - note
+why? speed, quality, and happiness: computers are much better at, faster at, and happier to do repetitive tasks than humans

+note:
-    - declapract defines these fixes for you on as many of the declarations as often - but you may need to explicitly define the fix in some cases yourself
+- declapract automatically defines fixes for you on as many `FileCheckTypes` as possible, but you may still need to explicitly define the fix in some cases yourself

-### Implementation
+- _if you find a common use case that you have to write custom fixes for, open up an issue so we can get it supported!_

+# Declarations

-`declapract` enables you to define your best-practices and bad-practices by showing examples of what you want/dont-want the files in the projects you're checking to look like - with customizations added by metadata files.
+`declapract` enables you to define your best-practices and bad-practices by showing examples of what you want/dont-want files to be like in the projects you're checking.

 For example, a file structure such as this:
 ```